armory/docs/content/en/docs/armory-cloud-admin/admin-cloud-quickstart.md

 title: Armory Cloud Admin Quickstart
 ---

-If this is your first time using Armory Cloud, this guide walks you through the parts of Armory Cloud that you must configure before your users can start deploying applications.
+If this is your first time using Armory Cloud, use this guide to get started.
+It walks you through from first log in to granting your app developers access to Spinnaker.

 ## Logging in to the Armory Cloud Console

-Armory provides a set of credentials to log in to the Cloud Console with.
-These are separate from the user accounts that Application Developers use to access the Spinnaker UI.
+Armory provides a set of credentials to log in to the Cloud Console.
+These are separate from the user accounts that app developers use to access the Armory Platform UI and API.
+The Cloud Console is where you go to make changes to the Armory Cloud environment and what it has access to.
+For example, you can add artifact stores or deployment targets in the Cloud Console.

 1. Go to the Armory Cloud Console: https://console.cloud.armory.io.
 2. Log in with the credentials that Armory provides.

-3. Select the environment you want to configure.
+If this is your first time in the Cloud Console, select the environment you want to configure to get started.
+Or, configure one of your existing environments.

 ## Configuring the environment

-Setting up your Armory Cloud environment the first time requires the following:
+If you are setting up your Armory Cloud environment for the first time, you need requires the following:

 * Artifact providers that can be referenced in delivery pipelines
 * Cloud providers that serve as the deployment targets for your applications